curl/everything-curl/usingcurl/downloads/charsets.md

 displays as expected. curl does not translate the arriving data.

-A common example where this causes some surprising results is when a user downloads a web page with something like:
+A common example where this causes some surprising results is when a user downloads a webpage with something like:

     curl https://example.com/ -o storage.html